rawitat/gtypist_lessons/programming_quotes.typ

 *:G7_9
 I:[9] Andy Rooney
 S:Computers may save time but they sure waste a lot of paper.
-About 98 percent :of everything printed out by a computer garbage that no one ever reads.
+About 98 percent :of everything printed out by a computer garbage is that no one ever reads.

 *:G7_10
 I:[10] Reshma Saujani